Scargroove/Pivotfinder/README.md

 You can drag and drop image files directly into the application window or specific areas like the PictureBox or ListBox.
 The application supports `.jpg`, `.jpeg`, `.png`, and `.bmp` file formats.

+### Sprite Size

+This value represents the size of each cell for the sprites in the spritesheet.

 ### Image Operations

 1.**Find Pivot Points**:
-   - Check the "Find Pivots" checkbox to identify pivot points using the specified pivot color and sprite size.
+   - Check the "find pivots" checkbox to identify pivot points with the specified pivot color and sprite size.
+The default pivot color is magenta.

 2. **Remove Pixels**:
-   - Check the "Remove Pivot" checkbox to remove pivot points by changing them to the color of the dominant neighboring pixel.
+   - Check the "remove pivot" checkbox to remove pivot points by changing them to the color of the dominant neighboring pixel.

 3. **Delete Images**:
-   - Select images in the ListBox and press the "Delete" key or click the "Delete" button to remove them from the list.
+   - Select images in the ListBox and press the "delete" key or click the "delete" button to remove them from the list.

 4. **Change Alpha Values**:
-   - Check the "Change Alpha" checkbox to convert alpha values within the specified range to fully opaque.
+   - Check the "change alpha" checkbox to convert alpha values within the specified range to fully opaque.
-   - Check the "Remove Alpha" checkbox to convert alpha values within the specified range to fully transparent.
+   - Check the "remove alpha" checkbox to convert alpha values within the specified range to fully transparent.
-   - Check the "Set New Alpha Color" checkbox and click the "Alpha to Color" button to change alpha values within the specified range to a new color.
+   - Check the "set new alpha color" checkbox and click the "set new color" button to change alpha values within the specified range to a new color.

 5. **Apply Coordinates to Spritesheets**:
    - Click the "Draw Pivots to Image" button to draw the pivots from a `.txt` file onto an image using the specified sprite size and pivot color options.

-### Configuration

-- **Sprite Size**: Specify the width and height of the sprite in the spritesheet.
-- **Alpha Range**: Specify the range of alpha values to be affected using the intput.
-- **Pivot Color**: Select the color to identify the pivot points by clicking the "Select Pivot Color" button.
-- **New Alpha Color**: Select the color to use for new alpha values by clicking the checkbox and the "Alpha to Color" button.

 ### Logging